New Social Democracy (Slovenia)

-New Social Democracy (abbreviated NS) is a Slovenian political party based on the ideas of Christian socialism.
+The New Social Democracy (Nova socialdemokracija; NS) is a Slovenian political party based on the ideas of Christian socialism.
 The party’s predecessor was the Christian Socialists of Slovenia, and its current president is Andrej Magajna.

 History

 Ideological history

 Christian socialism ideologically originates from the Christian social movement initiated in Slovenia by Dr. Janez Evangelist Krek.
 His great significance lies in the synthesis he created between socialist ideas, practical social work, and the ethics of Christianity.

 By using the term "Christian" in its name, the party emphasizes its connection to the Slovenian Christian-social tradition as well as the modern insights and practices of socially oriented Christians around the world, united in movements and parties under the umbrella of the International League of Religious Socialists.